smessie/Article-ESWC2024-DFDP/content/evaluation.md

 Potential participants were directly contacted by the author.
 19 people participated in our study.
 The FormGenerator app was evaluated by 8 participants.
 The FormRenderer app was evaluated by 11 participants.
 For the first group, only people with some technical background were asked to participate in this evaluation.
 That is because the FormGenerator also targets more technically proficient users just as creating a form with Google Forms is also not meant for everyone.
-Therefore, computer science students were mostly targeted as participants for this part.
+To make sure this requirement is satisfied, computer science students were mostly targeted as participants for this part.
 The 11 participants for the FormRenderer user study were people both with and without technical backgrounds with their ages ranging from 18 to 52 years.
-This lies in line with the target group of this and other similar traditional applications because we have to assume that the users of the app can already work with a computer and the Web.
+This lies in line with the target group of this and other similar traditional applications (according to Statista, in 2021, 87.2% of worldwide internet users were aged between 18 and 54 [](cite:cites petrosyan2023distribution)) because we have to assume that the users of the app can already work with a computer and the Web.

 ##### Data

 For the FormGenerator app, the users are provided with a list of bindings that they could use to create the form.
-Here, the assumption is thus made that users interacting with this app would have some knowledge of Linked Data and the Semantic Web.
+Here, the assumption is made that users interacting with this app would have some knowledge of Linked Data and the Semantic Web.
-For the FormRenderer app, two assumptions according to the data hold and are made sure to be satisfied.
-First, the conversion rules to go from the form description vocabulary to the form rendering app vocabulary (Solid-UI) exist and are defined in the FormRenderer app.
+For the FormRenderer app, first, the conversion rules to go from the form description vocabulary to the form rendering app vocabulary (Solid-UI) exist and are defined in the FormRenderer app.
 This is done by providing the URL to the conversion rules resource by using the `?rules=` query parameter (which then automatically fills in that input field).
 Second, the form description resource exists and is accessible by the FormRenderer app.
 This is done by providing the URL to the form description resource by using the `?form=` query parameter (also automatically filling in that input field).

+Make sure "bindings" is explained somewhere earlier.
+{:.todo}

 ##### Tasks

-The tasks are kept simple to scenarios that could occur on a normal day.
+The tasks are kept simple to scenarios that we modeled to mimick normal day tasks.

-The exact scenarios that the participants are provided with and are asked to perform are included under [](#scenarios).
+Double-check: I've now removed the link to the user study scenarios appendix.
+No link is okay?
+{:.todo}

 #### Threats to Validity